Hopf-algebraic techniques applied to super Lie groups over a complete field: Super-manifolds

 where $g^{\boldsymbol{k}}=g_1^{k_1}\dots g_m^{k_m}$.
 Note that this sum is finite.
 The formula given in Part~3 of the last cited \cite[Lemma on Page 70]{S} shows that $F(f_1,\dots,f_m)$ is indeed the section over $V$ which assigns to every $z \in V$, the composite $F_x((f_1)_z,\dots, (f_m)_z)\in \cO_z$, where $x =\phi(z)$.

-Now, the last assignment is seen to define a section, which is of local nature, without the assumption that $V$ is s-split.
+We see that the last assignment, being of local nature, defines a section without the assumption that $V$ is s-split; apply the result with the assumption to open subsets which are s-split as super-manifolds.
 In conclusion, $F(f_1,\dots,f_m)$ is the section thus defined over any $V$ with $\phi(V)\subset U$. \end{proof}

 \begin{rem} Let $X$ and $Y$ be super-manifolds, and set $Z=X\times Y$.

 (1) We have $Z_{\red}=X_{\red}\times Y_{\red}$ in $\ms{MFD}$, as is seen from \eqref{eq:right_adjoint}.
 In particular, $|Z|$ is the product $|X| \times |Y|$ of topological spaces.